sarjura/.github/profile/README.md

 </div>
 -->

-Welcome to the "Sarjura" organization on GitHub!, child of 'WeDontTrack" Organization.
+Welcome to the "Sarjura" organization on GitHub!, child of '[@WeDontTrack](https://github.com/orgs/wedonttrack)' Organization.
 We are dedicated to developing applications that prioritize user privacy and data protection.

 ## How and Why this Org..